cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>

+**October 27, 2018**.
+The conference app is now live!
+If you already have the Guidebook app on your device, click on "Find Guides" and search for "EMNLP 2018" or scan the [QR code](/participants/#conference-app).
+Otherwise, click <a href="https://guidebook.com/g/emnlp2018/" target="_blank">here</a>.
+{: .notice--info}

 **October 26, 2018**.
 The papers/posters/demos in the [conference schedule](/schedule) are now linked to the corresponding PDFs in the ACL anthology.
 {: .notice--info}